Here’s “the science” of LASIK:

 *Subject to credit approval

-Most patients return to normal activities (including driving and working) within 24 hours of having LASIK, although we recommend you take a long nap immediately following your procedure.
+Most patients return to normal activities (including driving and working) the next day, although we recommend you take a long nap immediately following your procedure.
 You should avoid certain activities (swimming, vigorous workouts, rubbing your eyes) for a period of time after the surgery.

 Many patients report greatly improved vision as soon as they sit up after the procedure, with many more seeing significant improvement by their first follow-up visit.
 We schedule regular follow-up visits after laser eye surgery to ensure your eyes are healing properly.

 Yes, you can!
 It’s more convenient to treat both eyes at the same time with LASIK, but there is no extra fee if you choose to have each one done separately.
 The procedure is safe and effective either way.

 Due to advances in laser technology, we can treat most patients with astigmatism, more so than we could in the past.
 During your free consultation, we’ll discuss if LASIK is right for your unique case.